JPLMLIA/OWLS-Autonomy/README.md

 # Run a container in the [Docker Dashboard GUI](https://docs.docker.com/desktop/dashboard/)
 # or via the CLI.
 Be sure to mount your local data directory into the Docker
 # container.
-The CLI approach is show below.
+The CLI approach is shown below.
 After starting the container, see the
 # CLI [`README.md`](./src/cli/README.md) for examples on running the HELM validate
 # step.
 docker run -it --volume /path/to/data/locally:/path/to/data/docker owls/validate:v1 /bin/bash
 ```

 ## License
-All software is licensed according to the [JPL Software License](LICENSE.md).
+All software is licensed according to the [JPL Software License](LICENSE.md), while all documentation is Caltech/JPL Proprietary - Not for public release or distribution.